aesthetic-suite/framework/packages/aesthetic/README.md

 **Pros**
 * Easily swap between CSS-in-JS adapters (for either performance or extensibility reasons) without having to rewrite all CSS style object syntax.
+* Third-party UI libraries can define their styles using the unified syntax, while consumers can choose their preferred adapter.
 * Only have to learn one form of syntax.

 **Cons**